Dr Penman is a specialist fetal medicine consultant and has over 21 years of baby scanning experience.

-After 10 weeks of pregnancy, 3D and 4D images are provided for free as part of the scan.
+After 10 weeks of pregnancy, 3D and 4D images are possible, and are included for free as part of all scans after this date.
 As with scans before 10 weeks, Dr Penman will guide you through what’s visible of your baby at that point.
 You will get a CD and DVD of images of your baby, as well as some printed scan images of your baby to take away with you free of charge.

 There are no hidden fees for any scans.

 For more information on what scan is best for you at each point in pregnancy, please visit the Baby Ultrasound Scan Progamme page.

 A standard ultrasound scan will show images in 2D – grainy black and white images, where it’s pretty difficult for the untrained eye to see what’s going on.